-• 4Yahweh, my God, said to me: "Pasture Ezk 34:5 the sheep to be slaughtered, 5 for their buyers slay them and get away with it, whereas those who sell them say: 'Praised be Yahweh!
+4Yahweh, my God, said to me: "Pasture the sheep to be slaughtered, 5 for their buyers slay them and get away with it, whereas those who sell them say: 'Praised be Yahweh!
 I am rich!'
 And their shepherds hardly give them a thought.
-6Yahweh says: I shall no longer give a thought to the inhabitants of this land, and I am handing over each one to the power of his shepherd; although their king may oppress the land, I shall not rescue this people from their power."
+Yahweh says: I shall no longer give a thought to the inhabitants of this land; and I am handing over each one to the power of his shepherd; although their king may oppress the land, I shall not rescue this people from their power."

-7So I became the shepherd of the sheep to be slaughtered and provided myself with two staffs - one I called Favor and the other Bonds.
+So I became the shepherd of the sheep to be slaughtered; and provided myself with two staffs-one I called Favor and the other, Bonds.
 I then pastured my flock, 8 doing away with three leaders in one month.
-I lost patience with them and they, for their part, were disgusted with me.
-9So I said, "No longer shall I shepherd you: whatever is to die, let it die and let what is to perish, perish, and let those who are left devour each other's flesh."
-10Then I took and broke my staff Favor to break the covenant I had made with all nations.
-11 It was broken off that day and the 2:20 sheep merchants who watched knew it was mysterious gesture which the Gospel will recall in dealing with Judas' betrayal (see Mt 27:10).
-Elsewhere in the Bible God threatens the evil rulers.
-Here he reproaches the people, who now have the shepherds they deserve.

-Yahweh who had spoken.
-12I then said to them, "If you agree, give me my wages, otherwise let it go."
+I lost patience with them; and they, for their part, were disgusted with me.
+9So I said, "No longer shall I shepherd you: whatever is to die, let it die; and let what is to perish, perish; and let those who are left, devour each other's flesh." $^{10}$ Then I ${\text{Hos}}$ took and broke my staff Favor, to break 2:20; the Covenant I had made with all nations.
+11 It was broken off that day; and the sheep merchants who watched, knew it was Yahweh who had spoken.
+I then said to them, "If you agree, give me my wages, otherwise let it go."
 So they weighed out my wages, thirty pieces of silver.
-13 And Yahweh said to me, "Throw it into the ^{Mt} treasury, this splendid sum at which they valued me!"
-So I took the thirty pieces of silver and threw them into the treasury in Yahweh's House.
+13 And Yahweh said to me, "Throw Mt 27: it into the treasury, this splendid sum at 3-10 which they valued me!"
+So I took the thirty pieces of silver and threw them into the treasury in Yahweh's house.